Hindsedrati/ohmyfood/README.md

 ---
 # ohMyFood

-This id the third project of Openclassroms
+This is the third project of Openclassroms

 https://openclassrooms.com/fr/paths/556/projects/637/assignment